Akhtar Mengal: Early life

-Mengal was born on 6 October 1962 in Wadh Balochistan to the former Chief Minister of Balochistan Ataullah Mengal.

-Mengal has a son, Gurgain Mengal and a daughter, Banari Mengal.
+Mengal was born on 6 October 1962 in Wadh, West Pakistan (now, Balochistan, Pakistan) to the former Chief Minister of Balochistan Ataullah Mengal.
+He is from the Mengal tribe.
+Mengal has two sons, Gurgain Mengal, Brahem Mengal and a daughter, Banari Mengal.

 Political career

-Mengal came to Pakistan after ending his self exile in Dubai on 25 March 2013 after four years to participate in 2013 election.
-The party only has two seats in the 51 member provincial assembly.
-One is Mengal's and the other is Hamal Kalmati, who represents Gwadar.
-Two candidates of the BNP, Esa Noori and Raouf Mengal, won national assembly seats from the Makran coastal region and Khuzdar, respectively.
-He took an oath as a member of National Assembly of Pakistan on 13 August 2018.
+Mengal returned to Pakistan on 25 March 2013 after ending four years of self exile in Dubai to participate in the 2013 general elections.
+His party only has two seats in the 51-member provincial assembly.
+One held by Mengal and the other by Hamal Kalmati, who represents Gwadar.
+Two candidates of the BNP, Esa Noori and Raouf Mengal, won National Assembly seats from the Makran coastal region and Khuzdar, respectively.
+Akhtar Mengal took oath as a member of National Assembly of Pakistan on 13 August 2018.